 Cambridge District Scout Archive

 This Troop ran from 1928 until about 1934 and the orders of the names vary in different sources.
-The record book for this Troop details 43 Scouts in three patrols, Peewit, Bulldog and Fox; their badges and camps and reasons for leaving.
+The record book for this Troop details a cumulative total of 43 Scouts in three patrols, Peewit, Bulldog and Fox; their badges and camps and reasons for leaving.

 Weekly attendance is not recorded and as many Scouts ‘dropped off’ in attendance the length of active Scouting is unclear.
 No one became a ‘First Class Scout’ during this time although some came near, 17 ‘Second Class Scouts’ were awarded.
 Only five different Proficiency badges are recorded 12 Ambulanceman, 9 Pioneer, 7 Marksman, 3 Cyclist and 3 Farmer.
 The last two appear to be later additions to the Troop skills.
 No cords or Thongs were awarded.
 The first badges were signed off by the ADC Slater and CC Dr Wilson.
 One Scout passed his marksman badge annually as required.

 The Troop camped on at least three occasions and had a Duke of Connaught team of marksmen and in 1930 the 25th came second in the senior section behind the 45th Nottingham who were the pre-eminent shooting Scout Troop of the era.

 The age of joining was very variable, between 10 and 18, the earlier listings generally 16 reducing over the run of the book.
 The troop was not initially fed by a Wolf Cub pack and most had no previous experience of Scouting.
 Four are recorded as moving on from a pack and one transferred from the 10th Cambridge.